Life Happens. We’re Here to Help.

-If you do not have insurance, most fees are based on a sliding fee scale based on last year’s income and number of dependents living with you under the age of 17 — this scale ranges from $25-$165.
+If you do not have insurance, the cost of your evaluation may be covered by a grant you are an Iowa resident and meet income eligibility requirements.
+Eligibility is based on last year’s income and the number of dependents living with you under the age of 17.

 OWI evaluations are conducted for a fixed fee of $125.
-Pricing varies for out-of-state OWI evaluations; please ask the intake specialist at the front desk.
+Pricing varies for out-of-state OWI evaluations; please ask the intake specialist by calling 515-243-4200.

 Click here to access a copy of EFR’s full Notice of Privacy Practices.